leesei/teacher-calc/README.md

 # Teacher's Calculator

-This is a handy for calculating scores for homework and papers.
+This is handy for calculating homework and exam scores.

 Features:
 - summation and deduction mode